sylphlab/filesystem-mcp/memory-bank/systemPatterns.md

 - **TypeScript:** Provides static typing for better code maintainability, early error detection, and improved developer experience.
 Uses ES module syntax (`import`/`export`).
-- **CI/CD (GitHub Actions - Separated Workflows):**
+- **CI/CD (GitHub Actions - Reusable & Workflow Run):**
+  - **Reusable Build Workflow (`build-reusable.yml`):**
+    - Defines the core build steps (checkout, setup node, install, build).
+    - Accepts `ref` and `upload_artifact` inputs.
+    - Outputs the determined `version` and `artifact_name` (if uploaded).
+    - Can be called by other workflows using `uses: ./.github/workflows/build-reusable.yml`.
   - **CI Workflow (`ci.yml`):**
     - **Triggers:** Runs on pushes and pull requests to the `main` branch.
-    - **Purpose:** Performs basic Continuous Integration checks.
+    - **Purpose:** Performs Continuous Integration build checks.
-    - **Jobs:** Contains a `build-check` job that checks out code, installs dependencies, and runs `npm run build` to ensure the project builds successfully on the main development line.
-Does *not* publish or create releases.
+    - **Jobs:** Calls `build-reusable.yml` with `upload_artifact: false`.
   - **Release Workflow (`publish.yml`):**
-    - **Triggers:** Runs *only* on pushes of tags matching `v*.*.*`.
+    - **Triggers:** Runs via `workflow_run` when the `ci.yml` workflow completes successfully *and* the triggering event was a push to a version tag (`v*.*.*`).
-    - **Purpose:** Handles the complete release process (build, publish, create GitHub Release).
+    - **Purpose:** Handles the complete release process.
-    - **Multi-Job Structure & Artifact Handling:**
-      - A `build` job checks out code, installs dependencies, runs the build, archives necessary files (including `build/`, `package.json`, `package-lock.json`, `README.md`, `CHANGELOG.md`, `Dockerfile`, `.dockerignore`) into `build-artifacts.tar.gz`, uploads this archive as an artifact, and outputs the package version.
+    - **Jobs:**
+      - `check-and-prepare`: Verifies the trigger conditions (successful CI run from a tag push) and extracts the tag name and CI run ID.
-      - A `publish-npm` job depends on `build`, downloads and extracts the artifact, and publishes to npm.
+      - `publish-npm`: Depends on `check-and-prepare`, downloads the artifact from the triggering CI run (using `dawidd6/action-download-artifact`), extracts it, and publishes to npm.
-      - A `publish-docker` job depends on `build`, downloads and extracts the artifact (using the correct path `build-artifacts.tar.gz`), sets up Docker Buildx, logs in to Docker Hub, extracts metadata, and builds/pushes the Docker image (tagging appropriately including `latest`).
+      - `publish-docker`: Depends on `check-and-prepare`, downloads the artifact, extracts it, sets up Docker, and builds/pushes the image to Docker Hub using the tag name for versioning.
-      - A `create-release` job depends on `publish-npm` and `publish-docker`, downloads the artifact archive, and uses `softprops/action-gh-release` to create a GitHub Release associated with the pushed tag.
-It links to `CHANGELOG.md` for release notes.
+      - `create-release`: Depends on `check-and-prepare`, `publish-npm`, and `publish-docker`.
+Downloads the artifact, and uses `softprops/action-gh-release` to create a GitHub Release associated with the tag, linking to `CHANGELOG.md`.
-    - This structure ensures releases only happen on explicit tag pushes, allows parallel publishing, and automates GitHub Release creation.
+    - This structure avoids duplicate builds by reusing the build logic and ensures releases only happen after a successful CI build triggered by a version tag push.

 ## 3. Component Relationships